 Myth #11 — Language learning is too difficult

-Myth #12 — Learning Foreign Languages guarantees to move abroad
+Myth #12 — Foreign Languages guarantees to move abroad

 Myth #13 — Are Intelligent People are Better Language Learners?

-Myth #14 — Modern Translation tools are good enough, and language learning is unnecessary
+Myth #14 — Translation tools are good, and learning is unnecessary

 The different translation tools like Google or Bing translators can help to increase productivity immediately and may suffice in day to day activity but is inadequate and ineffective for ongoing business and professional communication.